Forms of remuneration

 In addition, the performance incentive units are subject to Sampo A share price movements over the performance period.
 The share price growth is capped at a maximum increase to avoid excessive pay-outs and minimize risk.

-The estimated aggregate gross value of the LTI 2024 basis maximum vesting of incentive units to participants and a 50 per cent increase of the Sampo A share price as of 1 January 2024, is approximately EUR 25.73 million.
+The estimated cost of the LTI 2024 is approximately EUR 25.73 million.
+The estimation is based on a maximum vesting of incentive units and a 50 per cent increase of the Sampo A share price compared to 1 January 2024.

 Overview, LTI 2024